RawleJuglal/VanLife/README.md

 ## Installation
 To install this project on your machine, you will need to
-1. fork the code to your own GitHub repository and then 2.pull from your own repo to your preferred Integrated Development Environment (IDE).
+1. fork the code to your own GitHub repository and then
+2. pull from your own repo to your preferred Integrated Development Environment (IDE).
-3.Install the following dependencies by running **npm install**:
+3. Install the following dependencies by running **npm install**:

 - React
 - React-Dom